valerieniloinsigh31/FitForWork_v1/README.md

 <i> Flake8 and PEP8</i>

-command-to output all issues into the terminal:
+Command-to output all issues into the terminal:

 python3 -m flake8

-Gives a list of all of the issues in the code so we can go through these one by one control and click on line, takes you to line - ocde style and linting issues
+Gives a list of all of the issues in the code so we can go through these one by one control and click on line, takes you to line - code style and linting issues.
+Tells you whee you have imported something and not used it

 <i>Written tests - Results</i>